 Baracuda Zodiac MX8 Suction-Side Cleaner

-The Baracuda Zodiac MX8 Suction-Side Cleaner is another well-reviewed automatic pool cleaner which provides an effort-free way to clean your pool.
+The Baracuda Zodiac MX8 Suction-Side Cleaner is another well-reviewed automatic pool cleaner that provides an effort-free way to clean your pool.
 The cleaner includes a dual-suction head for a wider reach as well as cyclonic vacuum technology for more efficient debris collection.
 The X-Trax also help prevent the device from getting caught against lights, filters and other potential obstructions.
 It’s best suited to in-ground pools and works on all surfaces, including tile, fiberglass, concrete and vinyl.

 Zodiac Polaris Vac-Sweep 360 Pressure Side Pool Cleaner